 What did God do to assure that there was adequate food for the year the land was at rest and for the following year when new crops were started?
-God said He would give triple crop production on the sixth.
-The land would produce enough food that it would last the seventh, eighth and until the harvest of the ninth year!
+God said He would give double crop production on the sixth.
+The land would produce enough food that it would last through the seventh, into the eight, when the new crop would be planted to harvest the ninth!
 God made supernaturally clear on the sixth that the Sabbath rest could be observed.
-He provided evidence that preparations on the sixth should be so complete that the Sabbath could be kept holy (Leviticus 20-2): "And if ye shall say, What shall we eat the seventh year? behold, we shall not sow, nor gather in our increase: Then I will command my blessing upon you in the sixth year, and it shall bring forth fruit for three years.
+He provided evidence that preparations on the sixth could be so complete that the Sabbath could be kept holy (Leviticus 25:20): "And if ye shall say, What shall we eat the seventh year? behold, we shall not sow, nor gather in our increase: Then I will command my blessing upon you in the sixth year, and it shall bring forth fruit for three years.
 And ye shall sow the eighth year, and eat yet of old fruit until the ninth year; until her fruits come in ye shall eat of the old store."